The 10 Best Tactical Dog Vests

 video play icon

-This wiki has been updated 27 times since it was first published in December of 2016.
+This wiki has been updated 32 times since it was first published in December of 2016.
 If your four-legged friend does a lot more than snooze on the couch all day, try equipping it with one of these handy tactical dog vests.
 They are designed to enable military and police K9 dogs to carry their own gear, but can also be used by hikers and campers who take their pets everywhere, as well as dedicated service animals who want to help lug around their owners' stuff.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. OneTigris MOLLE Harness